open/close all folders

-- Eartha Kitt recorded her voice for The Simpsons episode "Once Upon a Time in Springfield", which aired more than a year after her death.
+- Eartha Kitt recorded her voice for the episode "Once Upon a Time in Springfield", which aired more than a year after her death in December 2008.

 - Writer Don Payne, who died in March 2013, was credited on the episodes "Labor Pains" and "White Christmas Blues".

 - Mary Kay Bergman received a few credits after her suicide, including the South Park episodes "Starvin Marvin in Space" and "Mr. Hankey's Christmas Classics" and the direct-to-video films Scooby-Doo and the Alien Invaders and Balto II: Wolf Quest.